Infinity Guitar Works

 • The lock section is U-shaped, so make sure that the open part of the U faces the middle of the strap.

-• Place the washer and locking nut back onto the threaded barrel and tighten the nut. this can normally be tighten with a 13mm wrench or socket to secure the nut tightly.
+• Place the washer and locking nut back onto the threaded barrel and tighten the nut. this can normally be tightened with a 13mm wrench or socket to secure the nut tightly.

 • Repeat this process for the second lock section.